Reference-Based 3D-Aware Image Editing with Triplanes: Abstract

 \section{Abstract}

-Generative Adversarial Networks (GANs) have emerged as powerful tools not only for high-quality image generation but also for real image editing through manipulation of their interpretable latent spaces.
-Recent advancements in GANs include the development of 3D-aware models such as EG3D, characterized by efficient triplane-based architectures enabling the reconstruction of 3D geometry from single images.
-However, scant attention has been devoted to providing an integrated framework for high-quality reference-based 3D-aware image editing within this domain.
-This study addresses this gap by exploring and demonstrating the effectiveness of EG3D's triplane space for achieving advanced reference-based edits, presenting a unique perspective on 3D-aware image editing through our novel pipeline.
-Our approach integrates the encoding of triplane features, spatial disentanglement and automatic localization of features in the triplane domain, and fusion learning for desired image editing.
-Moreover, our framework demonstrates versatility across domains, extending its effectiveness to animal face edits and partial stylization of cartoon portraits.
-The method shows significant improvements over relevant 3D-aware latent editing and 2D reference-based editing methods, both qualitatively and quantitatively.
-Project page:~\href{https://three-bee.github.io/triplane_edit/}{\underline{three-bee.github.io/triplane\_edit/}}
+Generative Adversarial Networks (GANs) have emerged as powerful tools for high-quality image generation and real image editing by manipulating their latent spaces.
+Recent advancements in GANs include 3D-aware models such as EG3D, which feature efficient triplane-based architectures capable of reconstructing 3D geometry from single images.
+However, limited attention has been given to providing an integrated framework for 3D-aware, high-quality, reference-based image editing.
+This study addresses this gap by exploring and demonstrating the effectiveness of the triplane space for advanced reference-based edits.
+Our novel approach integrates encoding, automatic localization, spatial disentanglement of triplane features, and fusion learning to achieve the desired edits.
+We demonstrate how our approach excels across diverse domains, including human faces, 360-degree heads, animal faces, partially stylized edits like cartoon faces, full-body clothing edits, and edits on class-agnostic samples.
+Our method shows state-of-the-art performance over relevant latent direction, text, and image-guided 2D and 3D-aware diffusion and GAN methods, both qualitatively and quantitatively.\footnote{{\tt \href{https://three-bee.github.io/triplane_edit/}{three-bee.github.io/triplane\_edit}}}